Scholars We Support

 What the Apostle Paul Teaches Us About Suffering

-Excerpt from When the Stars Disappear
+Excerpt from When the Stars Disappear.

-Vocation and Calling
+Vocation & Calling

 A talk to the Fellows of the Chicago Chapter of the C. S. Lewis Institute on March 3rd, 2018.